TosbackCgusBridge-Bot/CGUs-versions/Pogo/Privacy Policy.md

     If you are a resident of the European Union, we rely on a number of legal grounds to process information about you.
 For example, we will process information about you where we have your consent, where we have a legitimate interest to do so, where the processing is necessary for the performance of a contract with you, and where we have a legal obligation to process your information.
 For example, we rely on our legitimate interests to serve targeted marketing and on contractual necessity to process information when you create an EA Account.
 To learn more about the legal grounds on which we rely to process your information for any particular purpose, please contact us via the options in Section 11 below.

 2\.
-How We Collect Information We collect some information from you when you provide it to us directly, such as via an online form or when you talk with our customer experience team.
+How We Collect Information We collect some information from you when you provide it to us directly, such as via an online form or when you talk with our customer experience team via chat, email and telephone.
 We and third parties also use certain technologies described below to collect information to deliver excellent experiences.

 1. Cookies and Similar Technologies